Home > Equipment > Kegging Parts >

 Seriously.
 Most of them are small containers with a big hand pump or glorified squeeze bottles and they require that you remove either the faucet or the keg coupler.
 Worst of all, they are overpriced.

-Our keg cleaning kit has the benefit of cleaning both the coupler, the lines, and the faucet all in one step.
+Our keg cleaning kit has the benefit of cleaning the coupler, the lines, and the faucet all in one step.
 The system features:

 • Large 1-gallon tank with a long throw pressure hand pump.